jessepav/lacygoill-wiki-backup/vim/todo/new.md

-`:h  bufadd()` and  `:h  bufload()` are  useful  to  edit a  file  which is  not currently  loaded, with  `deletebufline()`,  `setbufline()`,  ... and  *without* side-effects (e.g. no window opened/closed which could alter the layout).
+`:h  bufadd()` and  `:h  bufload()` are  useful  to  edit a  file  which is  not currently  loaded, with  `deletebufline()`,  `setbufline()`,  ... and  *without* side effects (e.g. no window opened/closed which could alter the layout).

     " buffer gets `u` flag in `:ls` output let bufnr = bufadd(expand('~/.shrc'))